Engagingly written… all the guides from this stable are first class

 Autumn

 Many connoisseurs consider autumn, especially early autumn, the best time of year for walking.
 September and October can be lovely months to get out on the trail, especially when the leaves begin to turn.
-Although the air temperature usually remains relatively mild, October can see the first frosts and rain is an ever-present threat.
+That said, although the air temperature usually remains relatively mild, October can see the first frosts and rain is an ever-present threat.

 Winter